 The 'acceptance' currencies are the currencies in which your customer can pay in on your website.
 This can be different from the 'settlement' currency which is the currency in which we will pay you.

 Create Payments allows you to add up to 5 acceptance currencies for every settlement currency out of a list of over 140 currencies.

 At the time of Activation, we will enable GBP, EUR and USD for you by default.
 Once you have submitted your application form and have confirmation that your account is live, you will be able to add additional acceptance and settlement currencies by going here (requires you to be logged in with Worldpay).

 Yes!
 To give your customers more choice of payment, you can add a second and third payment gateway to your shop depending on your package type.

 You will receive the settled amount from transactions around twice a week.
-These will be the transaction amounts minus the applicable 2.4% transaction fees.
 Once the status of an order is SETTLED, this amount will either be transferred to your bank account within the next five days, or the amount has already been transferred to your bank account.
 For more information on settlements please see our HelpCentre guide "Receiving Settlements Through Create Payments".

 Yes.
 You are able to both fully and partially refund orders placed using your Create Payments gateway.
 For further information on how this works please take read "How To Issue A Refund With Create Payments" over in the HelpCentre.